Find out why bitcoin halving is on the mind of bitcoin enthusiasts everywhere.

 The bitcoin network finds a new block approximately every ten minutes.
 Each time a new block is found and added to the chain, a reward is given to the miner that completed the task before anyone else.
-Every 210,000 blocks, roughly every four years, the reward given to the lucky miner that solves a block is halved.
-The primary goal of this is to result in a fixed cap on the bitcoin supply once the reward finally reaches zero.
+Every 210,000 blocks, roughly every four years, the reward is given to the lucky miner that solves a block is halved.
+The primary goal is to result in a fixed cap on the bitcoin supply once the reward finally reaches zero.

 When Was the Most Recent Bitcoin Halving?

 At the time of writing, the most recent halving occurred on 12th May 2020.
 At the time, bitcoin was trading around $9,000 USD.
 This event celebrated the mining of 630,000 blocks and was the third bitcoin halving.
 The reward per block has stood at 6.25 BTC, with the next halving due in 2024.

 Back in 2009, when the genesis block was mined on the bitcoin network by Satoshi, the block reward started at 50 BTC.
 So around every 10 minutes, 50 new bitcoin entered the circulating supply.
 The first halving occurred roughly four years ahead, on the 28th of November 2012, when this was reduced to 25 BTC per block.